Preparing for Your Surgery

 Good hygiene is important both before and after surgery.
 Familiarize yourself with the following guidelines before your procedure:

 • Shower the night before and morning of surgery, wash all body areas with antibacterial soap, and wash your hair with the shampoo of your choice.
-Some patients may be given additional antibacterial scrubs for intertriginous areas (folds of skin) or for their hair for procedures of the scalp.
+Put long hair in a french braid or a low braid for the surgery.
+Some patients may be given additional antibacterial scrubs for intertriginous areas (folds of skin).
+Hibiclens can be purchased at any drug store and is essentially what we use as a surgical prep solution.
+Tummy tuck patients should use this to clean any skin folds and the belly button should be cleaned deep inside with hibiclens and a Q-tip.

 • Remove all piercings and jewelry before arriving at the surgery center.
-Embedded body jewelry and micro dermal jewels also need to be removed, as burns can occur during surgery from the usage of thermal equipment.
+Embedded body jewelry and micro dermal jewels also need to be removed if possible, as burns can occur during surgery from the usage of thermal equipment.
 Leave all valuables at home and wear loose comfortable clothing (button-down tops and elastic band sweat pants work well).

 • Avoid tanning before and after surgery.
 Showing up for surgery sunburned will increase risks for inflammation, bleeding, and poor healing.
 Spray tanned skin is also not ideal for surgery.